etnepres/trophymanager-super-voice-report/README.md

 1. If you don't have already install extension capable of running userscript such has [Tampermonkey](https://addons.mozilla.org/pt-PT/firefox/addon/tampermonkey/), it may require you to restart firefox afterwards.

-2. Go to diz link of yoru choice, example: [**natural_readers.user.js**](https://github.com/etnepres/trophymanager-super-voice-report/blob/master/natural_readers.user.js)
+2. Go to the link of your choice, example: [**natural_readers.user.js**](https://github.com/etnepres/trophymanager-super-voice-report/blob/master/natural_readers.user.js)

 3. On page *trophymanager-super-voice-report/natural_readers.user.js* click Buttom [**Raw**](https://raw.githubusercontent.com/etnepres/trophymanager-super-voice-report/master/natural_readers.user.js)